Manufacturing Business Outlook Survey

 The MBOS’s diffusion index for current general activity correlates well with changes in national economic activity.
 Index values below zero are typically associated with recessions, and values above zero are typically associated with expansions.
 However, exceptions do occur, and careful consideration of the broader economic context is always needed.

 For example, sharp movements in energy prices can affect activity for several manufacturing sectors.
-A negative energy price shock may curtail oil production and demand for related heavy equipment and parts — sufficiently widespread to produce a negative index in the MBOS current general activity index.
+A negative energy price shock may curtail oil production and demand for related heavy equipment and parts — sufficiently widespread to cause the MBOS’s current general activity index to be negative.
 However, the lower energy prices generally benefit consumers and spur offsetting economic activity in many other sectors.

 About the Special Questions